streamthoughts/jikkou/README.md

 Create, Alter, Delete, Describe or clean Kafka cluster resources Option                                  Description
 ------                                  -----------
---alter                                 OPTION : Alter all existing topics
+--alter                                 OPTION : Alter all existing entities
                                           that have configuration changed
 --bootstrap-server <String: server(s)   REQUIRED: The server to connect to.
   to use for bootstrapping>